scylladb/scylladb/docs/dev/describe_schema.md

 that is unused in the output of the statement, like permission grants?
 Or should we not?

 The conclusion we reached is to rely on the current configuration and on it only.
 That means that if some data cannot be accessed via the API, it won't be included.
-For example, if we use `AllowAllAuthenticator`, no salted hashes will be printed when executing `DESCRIBE SCHEMA WITH INTERNALS AND PASSWORDS` because salted hashes are not used by the authenticator.
+For example, if we use `AllowAllAuthenticator`, no hashed passwords will be printed when executing `DESCRIBE SCHEMA WITH INTERNALS AND PASSWORDS` because hashed passwords are not used by the authenticator.

 The rationale for that decision is the fact that we want to backup the current state of Scylla.
-Restoring salted hashes, permission grants, etc. would require changing the configuration to be even able to insert the data.
+Restoring hashed passwords, permission grants, etc. would require changing the configuration to be even able to insert the data.
 That's something we want to avoid.

 For that reason, the user should be aware of this fact and make sure they are prepared for possible "data loss".